 Seeking Refuge is centred on a work of art created by 15-year-old Achilleas Souras from lifejackets left on the beaches of the Greek island of Lesbos by thousands of migrants and refugees.
 Resembling a domed-shaped shelter that people can crawl inside, his structures have been attracting attention from all over the world.

 The installation is brought to life by two emotive videos.
 One shows Souras assembling his lifejacket dome and sharing his concerns about refugees.
-The other, filmed by UNICEF in Lesbos, features 13-year-old Mustafa Al Said, who describes fleeing war across a dangerous sea, along with his hopes, fears and homesickness.
+The other, filmed by UNICEF - will open in a new tab in Lesbos, features 13-year-old Mustafa Al Said, who describes fleeing war across a dangerous sea, along with his hopes, fears and homesickness.
 Abandoned lifejackets – now a pervasive symbol of the danger facing millions of global refugees – are visible in both films, linking the stories of two teenagers and their common humanity.

 "The exhibit builds awareness of an important and current human rights issue—and also shows us the power of youth to effect change," curator Isabelle Masson said.
 "It's a call to action—not only for young audiences but also for visitors of all ages."